YottaDB/YDBDoc/GTMAdminOps/encryption.rst

 **Symmetric and Asymmetric Ciphers**

 For performance, a symmetric cipher is used to encrypt and decrypt data records.
 Asymmetric ciphers are used by the reference implementation to secure the symmetric cipher keys stored on disk.
 A password is used to secure the private key which is stored on a key ring on disk.
-The following illustration is an overview of YottaDB/GT.M database encryption in the reference implementation using GNU Privacy Guard (GPG) to provide the ciphers.
+The following illustration is an overview of YottaDB database encryption in the reference implementation using GNU Privacy Guard (GPG) to provide the ciphers.

 .. image:: sym_asym.png